ss3sim/binning/README.md

 The effect of discretizing length on growth estimation in integrated age-structured stock assessments
 =======================

+Monnahan, C.C., Ono, K., Anderson, S.C., Rudd, M.B., Hicks, A.C., Hurtado-Ferro, F., Johnson, K.F., Kuriyama, P.T., Licandeo, R.R., Stawitz, C.C., Taylor, I.G., and Valero, J.L.
+2016.
+The effect of length bin width on growth estimation in integrated age-structured stock assessments.
+Fisheries Research 180:103-112.

 This folder contains:

-- Models, case files, results, plots and figures from the study.
+- Models, case files, results, plots, and figures from the study.
 - The code necessary to reproduce the study.

-Current contributors: Cole Monnahan, Kotaro Ono, Merrill Rudd, Sean Anderson, et al.

 To reproduce this study: